azam739/ColorEffect-Design-into-ReactJS/README.md

 # ColorEffect-Design-into-ReactJS
 ColorEffect Designed into ReactJS.
-Color Changed on click.
+Changed bg colors on click.